 %’ characters are collapsed into a single ‘

-SHELLenvironment variable if it is set or the shell as specified in the password database.
+SHELLenvironment variable if it is set or the shell specified by the invoking user's password database entry.
 If a command is specified, it is passed to the shell for execution via the shell's

 -coption.
 If no command is specified, an interactive shell is executed.

--loption to specify the user whose privileges should be listed.
+-loption to list the privileges for user instead of for the invoking user.
 The security policy may restrict listing other users' privileges.
 The sudoers policy only allows root or a user with the

 ALLprivilege on the current host to use this option.

 #0for UID 0).
 When running commands as a UID, many shells require that the ‘

 #’ be escaped with a backslash (‘